IVORY-UI/ivory/README.md

 # IVORY

-IVORY is simple and highly customizable CSS framework, gives you all to build your pages faster and easier.
+IVORY is a CSS framework, specially created for web applications and committed to improve the experience of users.
+It gives you all the basic integrants to build your pages faster and easier.

 ## How to use